-Under the Swashakt evidence programme, 3ie will fund the implementation of pilot and at-scale projects that support collectives and group-based models for women-led businesses, including non-farm and service enterprises that may be operating in partnership with state rural livelihood missions.
+While 3ie is evaluating the impacts of NRLM on livelihood promotion and social mobilisation, under the Swashakt evidence programme, 3ie is funding the implementation of pilot and at-scale projects that support collectives and group-based models for women-led businesses, including non-farm and service enterprises that may be operating in partnership with state rural livelihood missions.
 We will also fund and publish impact evaluations that assess the effectiveness of these projects.

-To extract insights on the feasibility, scalability and cost-effectiveness of these collective-based approaches, the findings and lessons from the programme will be synthesised and published.
-Findings will also inform an ongoing 3ie systematic review on group-based livelihood programmes.
+To extract insights on the feasibility, scalability and cost-effectiveness of these collective-based interventions, the findings and lessons from the programme will be synthesised and published.
+Findings will also inform an ongoing 3ie evidence gap map and systematic review on group-based livelihood programmes.

 3ie has received a grant for this programme from the Bill & Melinda Gates Foundation.

 Please note that the recent call for proposals under the Swashakt evidence programme closed on 18 May 2020.